-It’s a new month, and with that comes new produce that’s ripe, fresh, and in-season.
-It’s important to buy your produce when it’s in-season, because out-of-season produce gets grown overseas, then shipped, artificially ripened, and, well, that costs a lot of money, meaning your produce is way overpriced.
+It’s a new month, and with that comes a new product that’s ripe, fresh, and in season.
+It’s important to buy your product when it’s in-season because out-of-season produce gets grown overseas, then shipped, artificially ripened, and that costs a lot of money, meaning your product is way overpriced.

-It’s much cheaper to buy things in-season, but if you don’t know what the prime produce is each month, this can be hard to do.
+It’s much cheaper to buy things in-season, but this can be hard to do if you don’t know what the prime produce is each month.
 Don’t stress.
 We’ve got you covered.
 Here’s what’s in season this November and how to use it.

 There is nothing crisper, tastier, or more versatile than apples.
 You can do so many things with them.
-They pack your daily dose of vitamin C and fiber, and they’re usually pretty inexpensive.
-By the time Fall rolls around…well, they’re really cheap.
+They pack your daily dose of vitamin C and fiber, which are usually inexpensive.
+By the time Fall rolls around…well, they’re cheap.

-You can make your own applesauce, apple pancakes, chop them up and add them to a salad, or eat them raw.
-Here’s a few other recipes you might like to try:
+You can make applesauce or apple pancakes, chop them up, add them to a salad, or eat them raw.
+Here are a few other recipes you might like to try:

-I’ll confess, until recently I’d never had beets that weren’t out of a can.
+Until recently, I’d never had beets that weren’t out of a can.
 Imagine my surprise when I found them for much cheaper fresh at my local supermarket!
-Beets are really earthy, but they pack a tasty punch, and there’s so much you can do with them!
-The easiest thing is to slice them and eat them raw, obviously.
+Beets are earthy, but they pack a tasty punch, and there’s so much you can do with them!
+The easiest thing is to slice them and eat them raw.
 But you can also steam them or roast them.
-If you’re at a loss for how to use this root vegetable, here’s a few recipes:
+If you’re at a loss for how to use this root vegetable, here are a few recipes:

 Cabbage already sells for rock bottom prices.
 That’s because many people don’t recognize the power of this hardy vegetable.
 Cabbage gives you a ton of immune-boosting vitamin C and gut-friendly fiber.
-It also tastes great, when seasoned right.
-You can shred it and turn it into a salad, steam it (preferably with some apple cider vinegar and some salt to give it more flavor), or add it to stir-frys.
-Here’s a few more options:
+It also tastes great when seasoned right.
+You can shred it and turn it into a salad, steam it (preferably with apple cider vinegar and salt to give it more flavor), or add it to stir-fries.
+Here are a few more options:

 Not to be confused with kale, chard is a relative to both spinach and beets.
-Often, you can buy what’s called “rainbow chard” which has red, pink, orange, or yellow stalks.
-It’s popular in Mediterranean cooking, and can be eaten raw, but it’s pretty tough so you might want to try cooking it.
-You can steam it or roast it in the oven, or you can try mixing it into soups and stews.
-Here’s a few recipes:
+You can often buy “rainbow chard” with red, pink, orange, or yellow stalks.
+It’s popular in Mediterranean cooking and can be eaten raw, but it’s pretty tough, so you might want to try cooking it.
+You can steam or roast it in the oven or mix it into soups and stews.
+Here are a few recipes:

 - Lentil and Swiss Chard Tacos